 Also known as fixed or whole-house generators, standby generators are permanently installed outside the home, much like components of a central HVAC system.
 Most standby generators kick in automatically when the electricity goes out, whether you’re at home or not.

 Standby generators are typically connected to a home’s natural gas or a liquid propane (LPG) system.
-Being hooked up to a constant fuel source eliminates the need for refueling with gasoline or diesel.
+Being hooked up to a constant fuel source eliminates the need for refuelling with petrol or diesel.
 A standby generator integrates with your home wiring and delivers essential backup power when you need it most.

 Standby generators can also be used to power your home off-grid.
 Typically weatherproof with an insulated cover, a standby generator can be used outdoors regardless of the season.